Online Tools

 If you want more details about any of these opportunities, please email me or leave a comment.
 For more advice from Jumpstart, listen to the MS Challenge Talk audio recordings.
 To be alerted to future Jumpstart sessions, sign up for free email notifications!

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 What's in a podcast name?

-Written by on September 24, 2012 at 11:14 am
+Written by on Sep 24, 2012

 When it comes to naming something, I'm better at quantity over quality.
 Whether it's a book, dog, slogan, or podcast, I'll throw out dozens of awful ideas and ask someone with more sense which one is the least bad.